iPad 6 Wi-Fi Left Antenna Replacement

 Step 36

-- Peel away any tape that's guarding the home button ribbon cable connector.
-You're doing great!
+- Peel off any tape covering the home button ribbon cable connector.
+It's hiding under there, waiting for you to give it some attention.

 Step 37

-- Now, with a gentle touch, pull the home button ribbon cable straight out of the ZIF connector.
-Easy peasy!
+- Carefully pull the home button ribbon cable straight out from the ZIF connector, nice and easy.

 Tools Used